DeepCube-org/dynamicworld/README.md

 ### Clouds

 The parameter ```cloud``` in the inference script allows the "blending" of the DynamicWorld output and the output of the s2cloudless model.
-DynamicWorld was trained considering only sentinel-2 images without clouds... it means that cloudy images could be condiered OOD for it.
+DynamicWorld was trained considering only sentinel-2 images without clouds... it means that cloudy pixels could be condiered OOD for it.
-So we could assume that the DynamicWorld model has been trained to approximate the lulc distribution of cloudless images (C=0):
+So we could assume that the DynamicWorld model has been trained to approximate the lulc distribution of cloudless pixels (C=0):

 $$DW(x, y) \approx p(Y=y|X=x, C=0)$$